ifet4u/SuperSimpleMVCPHP/README.md

 # Super Simple MVC PHP Script
-Simple MVC starting point for small PHP projects
+Simple MVC starting point for small PHP projects, but mostly for learning

 If you are learning or familliar with PHP and MVC architecture, this is a good starting point for smaller projects and practice.
 There are few things to know: